 Keeping our passengers safe is of utmost importance to us.
-We are introducing this new technology into Aberdeen for a trial period as it provides the best enhancements to our existing process, and serves as a thorough yet less intrusive searching process.
+We are introducing this new technology into Aberdeen as it provides the best enhancements to our existing process, and serves as a thorough yet less intrusive searching process.

 How are passengers selected for scanning?

 For security reasons we do not provide specific details of selection or additional screening however we can give assurance that passengers will not be selected based upon ethnic origin, gender or destination of travel.

 Yes.
 The body scanner’s safe millimetre-wave technology has been assessed by UK Government health & safety officials who have concluded that having a body scan does not constitute an unacceptable risk to health.
 The technology employed by the body scanner is designed in such a way that it maintains the security of the airport whilst also maintaining the privacy of the passenger.